What are dental caries?

 How do I get rid of dental caries?

 Once dental caries has developed, the only way to get rid of them is to remove the decayed tooth structure and place a dental filling.
 This keeps the area of decay from becoming larger and deeper, resulting in more invasive treatments to address, such as root canal therapy.
 Alternatively, if a cavity is left to get larger without treatment, patients may need the tooth extracted if root canal therapy cannot resolve the problem.

 While fillings can be used to address dental caries, they do not get rid of them in the sense that they no longer exist.
 Instead, patients should prevent the development of cavities in the first place.
 Below are a few recommendations from Drs.
-Gregory Bennett, Kelly Arnold, and Andrew Timmerman of Arvada Dental Center:
+Gregory Bennett and Andrew Timmerman of Arvada Dental Center:

 - Brush the teeth after every meal with a soft-bristled brush and a quality fluoride toothpaste

 - Floss teeth, preferably at the minimum of once a day to remove food particles between the teeth

 - Call the dental office to make an appointment every six months for a cleaning and dental examination